 In keeping with this, Robertson and Huang (2006) show that the workspace has a positive impact on job performance.

-If you have the ability to adapt your workspace to your needs, then you can take action to improve your organization at work.
+If you have the ability to adapt your workspace to your needs, then you can take action to improve your time management at work.